Sifan Hassan: 2013–2014

 Hassan made her breakthrough in the 2013 season.
 She ran an 800 metres best of 2:00.86 minutes to win at the KBC Night of Athletics and took wins in the 1500 m at the Nijmegen Global Athletics and Golden Spike Ostrava meets.
-On the 2013 IAAF Diamond League circuit she was runner-up in the 1500 m at Athletissima with a personal best of 4:03.73 minutes and was third at the DN Galan 3000 m with a best of 8:32.53 minutes – this time ranked her the fourth fastest runner in the world that year.
+On the 2013 IAAF Diamond League circuit she was runner-up in the 1500 m at Athletissima with a personal best of 4:03.73 minutes and was third at the DN Galan 3000 m with a best of 8:32.53 minutes—this time ranked her the fourth-fastest runner in the world that year.

 Hassan became a Dutch citizen in November 2013, too late for competing at the 2013 World Championships, and the following month she made her first appearance for the Netherlands.
 At the 2013 European Cross Country Championships she won the gold medal in the under-23 category and helped the Dutch team to third in the rankings.
 She also won the Warandeloop and Lotto Cross Cup Brussels races that winter.

-At the beginning of 2014 she ran a world leading time of 8:45.32 minutes for the 3000 m at the Weltklasse in Karlsruhe, then broke the Dutch record in the indoor 1500 m with a time of 4:05.34 minutes at the Birmingham Indoor Grand Prix.
+At the beginning of 2014 she ran a world-leading time of 8:45.32 minutes for the 3000 m at the Weltklasse in Karlsruhe, then broke the Dutch indoor record in the 1500 m with a time of 4:05.34 minutes at the Birmingham Indoor Grand Prix.
+She ran her first sub-4 minute 1500 m in finishing fifth at the Prefontaine Classic in a time of 3:59.38.
+On 5 July, Hassan won the 1500 m at the Paris Diamond League and set another new personal best of 3:57.00.
+She followed it by winning at the Glasgow Grand Prix, holding off Abeba Aregawi.
+At the 2014 European Championships, Hassan won gold in the 1500 m and silver in the 5000 m.
+She ended her season by winning at the 2014 IAAF Continental Cup.

 2015

-At the 2015 World Championships in Beijing, Hassan won the bronze medal in the 1500 meters.
+Hassan won gold in the 1500 m at the 2015 European Indoor Athletics Championships in Prague.
+She ran a new 1500 m national record of 3:56.05 at the Monaco Diamond League, she finished second behind Genzebe Dibaba who set a new world record.
+At the 2015 World Championships in Beijing, Hassan won the bronze medal in the 1500 metres, also making the semi-finals of the 800 m.
 She became the second female Dutch athlete ever to win a medal at the World Championships, after Dafne Schippers.
-She was the third female Dutch winner at the 2015 European Cross Country Championships, following in the footsteps of fellow African migrants Hilda Kibet and Lornah Kiplagat.
+She won gold in the senior race at the European Cross Country Championships.
+She was the third female Dutch winner in the event, following in the footsteps of fellow African migrants Hilda Kibet and Lornah Kiplagat.